 The Drug-Free Schools and Communities Act requires the university to distribute a notice to all employees and students information about our drug and alcohol prevention efforts.
 The university prohibits the unlawful use, manufacture, possession, distribution, or dispensing of drugs and alcohol on university property or during university activities.
 Violation of this policy is grounds for disciplinary action as well as legal prosecution.

 Information regarding the standards of conduct prohibiting drug and alcohol use, as well as possible sanctions, is available in the Student Code of Conduct.

-Information regarding the health risks associated with the use of illicit drugs and alcohol abuse as well as programs and resources to address drug or alcohol counseling, treatment, or rehabilitation can be found at the Center for Health Education & Wellness.
+Information regarding the health risks associated with the use of illicit drugs and alcohol abuse as well as programs and resources to address drug or alcohol counseling, treatment, or rehabilitation can be found at the Center for Health Education and Wellness.

 Peer to Peer File Sharing

 - The Tennessee General Assembly passed new legislation regarding underage drinking and associated responsibilities.
 The law prohibits any resident, owner, or occupant of property (the social host) from allowing an underage adult to consume alcohol on such property.
 The legislation defines “underage adults” as those individuals who are at least eighteen (18) years of age but less than twenty-one (21) years of age.

 - A resident may face criminal prosecution and university sanction if an underage adult consumes alcohol on his or her property which includes, but is not limited to, a residence hall room or apartment, fraternity- or sorority-affiliated housing, an off-campus house or apartment, or any other property owned or occupied by the individual.